 For this season, the Lakbay Palay’s theme centers on the use of quality seed and renewable energy.
 Activities for this week-long event include farm visits, distribution of rice knowledge products, and onsite expert dialogue/consultation.

 Technologies to be featured are: public hybrid rice varieties, hybrid rice seed production (AxR), wireless sensor network, rice machines, mobile rice husk gasifier, kwebo (typhoon-resistant structure), capillarigation (low-cost irrigation system), zero-waste pig, goat production, solar-powered smart house, drone study, traditional rice varieties, rice paddy art, and organic rice production.
-The event will also highlight the advantages of using the five nationally recommended inbred varieties, such as NSIC Rc 222, Rc 216, Rc 160, Rc 300, and Rc 238.
+The event will also highlight the advantages of using the nationally recommended inbred varieties, such as NSIC Rc 222, Rc 216, Rc 160, and Rc 300.

 Senator Cynthia A. Villar and Congresswoman Cecilia Leonila V. Chavez will grace the event on the first and fourth day, respectively.